SmorodinVik/SmorodinVik/README.md

 [RSS-aggregator](https://github.com/SmorodinVik/rss-aggregator) - A web application for collecting and reading RSS feeds.
 This project is developed by using MVC design pattern.

-[GenDiff](https://github.com/SmorodinVik/gendiff) - CLI utility for finding differences in configuration files like .json & .yaml/yml and show the difference
+[GenDiff](https://github.com/SmorodinVik/gendiff) - CLI utility for finding differences in configuration files like .json & .yaml/yml and show the difference.

 [Brain-Games](https://github.com/SmorodinVik/brain-games) - The collection of CLI arithmetic games.